Villa Sant' Andrea

 Al fresco dining is possible at any time, either in sun or in shade, with a variety of locations to choose from.
 Inside there is a large oval dining table for 12 and a separate kitchen table for 4.
 Throughout the house the furniture and fittings are of high-quality and of an international character.
 Free 24 hour wireless internet is available.
 The two TVs (one downstairs and one in the master bedroom) receive selected free-to-air UK TV and radio channels.

-Upstairs are 3 bedrooms 2 of which have double beds, air conditioners, and direct access to the terrace; the third large bedroom has 3 single beds (or 1 double and 1 single as required).
+Upstairs are 3 bedrooms 2 of which have double beds and direct access to the terrace; the third large bedroom has 3 single beds (or 1 double - the 2 mattresses zip together - and 1 single as required).
+All three bedrooms have air conditioners.
 The master bedroom has en suite bathroom with full size bath and separate shower room; the other bedrooms share a separate shower room.
 Top quality linen and towels are provided.
 This floor may also be accessed by external steps through an upstairs entrance.

 |Further details outdoors|